Esri/geoportal-server-harvester/README.md

 This repository thus contains the harvesting capability, while it's sibling [geoportal-server-catalog](https://github.com/Esri/geoportal-server-catalog) is the new catalog of Geoportal Server.

+For details about geoportal server harvester, please visit the [wiki](https://github.com/Esri/geoportal-server-harvester/wiki).

+To report an issue, please go to [issues](https://github.com/Esri/geoportal-server-harvester/issues).

 ## Releases and Downloads
 - 2.5.0 - Released February 22, 2017, click [here](https://github.com/Esri/geoportal-server-harvester/releases) for release notes and downloads.